tsaoyu/blog/_posts/2020-04-30-opengpg-card.md

 unblock        unblock the PIN using a Reset Code factory-reset  destroy all keys and data
 ```
-we will use the `generate` command to generated new keys.
+we will use the `generate` command to generate new keys.

-In card editing process, you will be asked you to back up the encryption key onto your hard disk.
+In the card editing process, you will be asked you to back up the encryption key onto your hard disk.
-It is a good idea to move the back up keys to another devices in case your card is damaged or not accesiable.
+It is a good idea to move the back up keys to another device in case your card is damaged or not accessible.
-During the process, there are few more questions to answer and you need to confirm your ownership of the card by enter the Standard PIN and Admin PIN when necessary.
+During the process, there are few more questions to answer and you need to confirm your ownership of the card by entering the Standard PIN and Admin PIN when necessary.
 The default PINs are

 ```
 Standard PIN: 123456
 ADMIN PIN: 12345678
 ```
-Of course, those PINs need to changed immediately after (use `passwd` command in admin mode) you create pgp keys.
-Also when asked about PIN, it means the standard PIN instead of Admin PIN.
+Of course, those PINs need to change immediately after (use `passwd` command in admin mode) you create PGP keys.
+Also when asked about the PIN, it means the standard PIN instead of Admin PIN.

-After finish the iteractive configuration process, the gpg keys are generated and stored on your smart card.
+After finish the interactive configuration process, the gpg keys are generated and stored on your smart card.
-Your computer does know signature of the public key but the privated keys are stored on the card.
-(Remeber to remove backup key to safe place before procedding)
+Your computer does know the signature of the public key but the private keys are stored on the card.
+(Remember to remove the backup key to a safe place before proceeding)

 To view the gpg keys on the card, simply type `list` command and all keys will be shown.